oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

 ### 1. **Exec into the container:**

 1. List out all the containers:

     ```
     docker ps
     ```
-    > Note down the container ID from this cmd output.
+    >**Note:** Note down the container ID from this cmd output.

-2. Enter the container using the above container id.
+1. Enter the container using the above container id.

     ```
     docker exec -it <container_id> bash
     ```
-3. Change directory to *'user-scripts'*
+1. Change directory to *'user-scripts'*

     ```
-    cd /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/
+    cd /cd3user/'oci_tools/cd3_automation_toolkit'/user-scripts/
     ```
 ### 2. **Create API PEM Key:**